"Tempted by the fruit of another

 4. Permissive attitudes about sex/infidelity.

-5. Being in a social context which approves of infidelity.
+5. Being in a social context that approves of infidelity.

 Regarding serial infidelity, Knopp and colleagues point to two major theories, though the literature on infidelity in general is rich, complex, and growing: how many high-quality alternative partners are available; and attitudes about whether infidelity is acceptable.